Arif-Foysal/obsidian/Web Development/JavaScript/JS Objects.md

 JS object constructors are similar as `classes` in [[object-oriented-programming]] languages.
 Object constructors in JS is basically used when we need to create many objects of the same type.

->Note: It is a good practice to name constructor functions with an upper-case first letter.
+>Note: It is a good ==practice== to name constructor functions with an upper-case first letter.

 **First, we need to define the constructor:**
 ```js